DCC-EX/dcc-ex.github.io/docs/advanced-setup/motor-board-config.rst

 No matter which method you choose, you are going to have to either select the correct motor board type in your config.h file, or create a motorboard definition to tell DCC++EX which pins you are connecting your current sense board(s) to, and what current sense factor to use to report the current accurately.

-For details and instructions on how to connect and configure non-Arduino Motor Shield boards and their clones, see the `Supported Motorboards Setup Notes <../advanced-setup/supported-motorboards/index.html>`_.
+For details and instructions on how to connect and configure non-Arduino Motor Shield boards and their clones, see the :doc:`Supported Motorboards Setup Notes <../advanced-setup/supported-motorboards/index>`.